-SquadCalc is an artillery calculator for the game Squad.
+SquadCalc is an artillery calculator for the games Squad and Post Scriptum.

 The game Squad currently has two types of artillery; mortar and rocket artillery.
 Hitting targets with these artillery pieces is difficult.
 To do so, one must calculate the distance between the artillery piece and the target, one must calculate the correct bearing, and one must calculate the angle with respect to the horizon (elevation) so the artillery shells go the correct distance.
 To add to this difficulty, the elevation is based on the distance, and one needs to look up a table to get the correct elevation and guestimate if doing the calculations by hand.

 This calculator solves all of these difficulties by making it very easy to perform these calculations.